-In February 2016, we granted Ms. Mickle an option to purchase 20,000 shares of our common stock.
-The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$12.62 per share, which equaled the closing sale price per share of our common stock as reported on The NASDAQ Global Market on the date of grant.
 In January 2017, we granted Ms. Mickle an option to purchase 30,000 shares of our common stock.
 The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$3.55 per share, which equaled the closing sale price per share of our common stock as reported on The NASDAQ Global Market on the date of grant.
+The exercise price of this option is \$3.55 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
 In January 2018, we granted Ms. Mickle an option to purchase 30,000 shares of our common stock.
-The shares subject to this option to purchase 30,000 shares of our common stock.
-The shares subject to this option to purchase 30,000 shares of our common stock as reported on The NASDAQ Global Market on the date of grant.
-In January 2018, we granted Ms. Mickle an option to purchase 30,000 shares of our common stock.
 The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The NASDAQ Global Market on the date of grant.
+The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
+In February 2019, we granted Ms. Mickle an option to purchase 60,000 shares of our common stock.
+The shares subject to this option will vest in equal annual installments over a period of four years.
+The exercise price of this option is \$2.66 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
 All shares subject to vesting under these options will vest in full and become immediately exercisable upon the closing of a sale or other change in control of our company.